User Guide

 01

-Open the Shed tab and tap + Add Bike
+Open the Shed tab and tap + Add Vehicle

-Give it a name (e.g. "Honda CB650R"), set the purchase date, and enter the current odometer reading — typically 0 to a few hundred miles on a new bike.
+Choose Bike or Car / Truck, give it a name (e.g. "Honda CB650R" or "Toyota Tacoma"), set the purchase date, and enter the odometer when acquired - typically 0 to a few hundred miles on something new.

 02